Nike-Inc/dynamo-arc/README.md

 **The dynamo client**: using this library requires constructing a special DynamoDB client using the exported **makeClient** function, which is provided to the various **stores** that are defined for each record/schema type.
 The examples throughout this documentation refer to this object as the *dynamo client*, while the code uses the variable `dynamo`.

 **stores**: each record type will have a dedicated store used to handle the composite key logic necessary for packing and unpacking.
-These are defined by extending the exported `BaseStore` class and provided a `type`, along with optional field-mapping for `idKey` and `sortKey` properties to extract from the record.
+These are defined by extending the exported `Store` class and provided a `type`, along with optional field-mapping for `idKey` and `sortKey` properties to extract from the record.

 **cache**: the exported `Cache` class is designed to be used once-per-app to construct a generic **ttl cache**.
 Its basic use is shown above in the **Quick Start** section, with a unique *key*, a *cache-miss function* that fetches the item if it is missing or expired in the cache, and optional *ttl config*.
 While it might be surprising to overload your primary datastore as a cache, when properly re-using connections DynamoDB can achieve single-digit millisecond response (even in Node) making it a fast, easy to use caching layer.